 That said, I do have one suggestion that goes against the grain: for your own peace of mind, disable comments.
 If someone likes a blog post, they will likely share it on social media and comment there.
 The vast majority of website engagement will come from spam and bots, which are not worth the moderation headache.
 Addons can only do so much, as bots will always find ways around them.
 Best to save yourself the hassle.

 Much to my own detriment, I resisted the mailing list for longer than I should have.
 I owned and operated several online ventures in the past, which gave me a distaste for newsletters.
 I knew how to leverage them, but I really hated the chore.
 This was due to numerous factors, including the subject material and lack of automation tools.

 Today’s mailer world is vastly more efficient.
 There are countless services that make sending mailers all but effortless (and dare I say … fun).
-I started with MailChimp, which offers a very powerful free service up to a certain threshold.
+Many of them offer free accounts up to a certain threshold.
 This allows you to get comfortable with the tool before hitting the first paywall, which is a nice learning buffer.
-There are a ton of other services that offer similar packages, so it pays to do a little research in order to find the one that works best for you.
-Once I outgrew the free account, I migrated to MailerLite to take advantage of its small business features.
+There are pros and cons to every service, so it pays to do a little research in order to find the one that works best for you.
+I use MailerLite because I appreciate their user-friendly interface and small business features.

 The primary benefit to newsletters is noise reduction.
 As a simple example, let’s say that you have 5000 Twitter followers, but only 500 contacts in your mailing list.
 Twitter may seem like a more valuable target, but that’s a mirage.
 Your followers on Twitter are following numerous other accounts, so anything you share is likely to get lost in the churn.
 However, your mailing list is focused entirely on you.
 Your contacts have signed up to hear directly from you.
 It’s a laser-focused promo tool with reliable dividends.
 In the ever-changing online world, a social media account is fleeting, but an email address is forever.